Diocese of Missouri

 The Episcopal Diocese of Missouri is the diocese of the Episcopal Church in the United States of America with jurisdiction over 54 counties in eastern Missouri.
-It has 42 congregations and is in Province 5.
+It has 39 congregations and is in Province 5.
 Its cathedral, Christ Church Cathedral, is in St. Louis, as are the diocesan offices.
 The current bishop is Deon K. Johnson.

+In 2024, the diocese reported average Sunday attendance (ASA) of 2,432 persons, a decrease from 3,559 in 2015.
+The most recent membership statistics (2023) showed 8,708 members, down from 10,413 reported in 2015.
+No membership statistics were reported in 2024 national parochial reports.
+The 39 congregations of the diocese reported $11,035,072 of plate and pledge income in 2024.